-Who’s Who Legal has brought together three of the leading practitioners in the world to discuss key issues facing lawyers today.
+Who’s Who Legal brings together three of the leading practitioners in the world to discuss key issues facing mining lawyers today.

 It is not possible to buy entry into any Who's Who Legal publication